 - Prohibition/Restriction notices:

-Where the Fire and Rescue Authority is of the opinion that the risk to persons in case of fire, is so serious it will be necessary for the Authority to prohibit or restrict the use of parts of the premises until the specified matters have been remedied.
+Where the Fire Authority is of the opinion that the risk to persons in case of fire is so serious that all or parts of the premises should be restricted or prohibited premises until the specified matters have been addressed.

 - Enforcement notices:

-Where the Fire and Rescue Authority is of the opinion that the responsible person or other person mentioned in Article 5(3) has failed to comply with any provision of the Fire Safety Order.
+Where the Fire Authority is of the opinion that the responsible person or other duty holder has failed to comply with any provision of the Fire Safety Order.

 - Alterations notices:

 All notices served under the Regulatory Reform (Fire Safety) Order 2005 by Cleveland Fire Brigade will be recorded on our Public Register in accordance with the Environment and Safety Information Act 1988.
-The register is available for public inspection via our website and in addition will be available for inspection at reasonable hours, without charge, at our Headquarters in Hartlepool.
+The register is available for public inspection (see link below).

 Information relating to notices served will be available on the register within 14 days of expiry of the 21 day statutory appeal period.
 Where an appeal is made, a notice will not be recorded on the register until a decision on the appeal is final.
 In cases where the notice is overturned, no entry on the register will be made.

 Any entries in the register which relate to a notice shall be kept in the register for a period of not less than three years from the date on which the notice was served.
 The information held on the public register is managed by the Fire Engineering department of Cleveland Fire Brigade.